OlBreeze/HW_WEB2/Project_StarWars/03Release/README.md

-# Navigator - move on pages
+# Navigation - move on pages

 ### Schema №2